jungle0755/jungleOS/README.md

 # jungleOS
 This my os
-It's Open Source of Operation System for studing.
+It's Open Source of Operation System for studying.